 Expanding Fireblocks DeFi access

 In early 2020, we launched our Compound integration – the first institutional wallet connected to DeFi at the time.
-Today, we’re expanding Fireblocks DeFi access to all decentralized exchanges and apps.
+Today, Fireblocks enables access to a wide range of Ethereum-based apps and integrates with Layer 1 and Layer 2 EVM-compatible protocols for even faster and lower-cost transactions using DeFi apps.

-The Fireblocks DeFi API and browser extension deliver a complete institutional-grade solution that encompasses operational security, efficiency and compliance.
+The Fireblocks DeFi API, WalletConnect integration, and browser extension deliver a complete institutional-grade solution that encompasses operational security, efficiency, and compliance.
+Key features include:

 - Secured private keys (utilizing next-gen MPC and hardware isolation)